dr-aheydari/ScientificComputing-Math233/HWs/HW2/README.md

 This repository will host my code for solving 2D advection equation.
 Please be sure to ask permission/cite this work if you use this for any graded assignment.

 ## 64x64 Grid Simulation
+This simulation happens at the actual evolution time

 ![64x64 Simulation Video](https://media.giphy.com/media/G1sAoEurj3sf5SrxHY/giphy.gif)